Chiropractic Care for Injury Recovery

 Automobile Accidents

-Car accidents may not seem to cause injuries at first, but over time some initially unseen conditions can worsen.
+Car accidents may not seem to cause injuries at first, but over time some initially unseen conditions may worsen.
 For example, a person can develop any of the following: “muscle stiffness or spasm, neck pain, headaches, numbness and tingling, back pain, difficulty sleeping, irritability, memory loss, fatigue, difficulty concentrating and many other difficulties”.
-In addition, one can get osteoarthritis, which can cause a humped back or chronic stiffness.
-Pills a medical doctor might prescribe don’t address the underlying tissue or musculoskeletal injuries.
+In addition, one may get osteoarthritis, which can cause a humped back or chronic stiffness.
+Pills a medical doctor might prescribe do not address the underlying tissue or musculoskeletal injuries.
 Of course, there are often legal and insurance entanglements from car accident injuries.
 Some chiropractors specialize in helping the client wade through the legal and medical referrals in order to help the patient receive the necessary care out of the process.
-Chiropractic adjustments can be an alternative treatment to medications and surgeries.2
+Chiropractic adjustments can be an alternative treatment to medications and surgeries.4

 Work Injuries